DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/schedule.md

 - Introduction to [collaboration](../posts/week-13/github) on [GitHub](https://github.com/) with [GitHub Desktop](https://desktop.github.com/).
 - pick which game you want to work on and your groups
   - groups can be made out of composers and audio implementers.
 Iron chef can have a group of 3, and Corrupted Mythos can have a group of 2.
   - Start by making a spread sheet of all the required sounds and events.
+Mark who made what in this spreadsheet.
+  - Sound Design students will create all sound effects and music.
+Exceptions can be made if there is a sound that is not practical to record.
+  - Keep a journal of the process noting who did what.
+If one person did most of the implementation then write that.
+I want to see that the responsibilities were divided as equally as possible.

 # Week 14